+'''

-Throws: -
+Throws:

+Notes:

+- if the instance was not closed before, the

+DESTRUCTOR performs a close() on the instance,

+and all notes to close() apply.

 - set_data

 Purpose: set new buffer data

+Format:

-Format: set_data (in array<byte> data,
+set_data

+(in array

+byte> data,

 in int size);

+data:

-Inputs: data: data to be used in buffer
+data to be used in buffer

+Inputs:

-size: size of given data
+size of given data

+size:

+InOuts:

+Outputs: -

+PreCond: -

 PostCond: - the buffer memory is managed by the

 application.

+Perms:

+Throws: NotImplemented

+Throws:

+BadParameter

-BadParameter IncorrectState
+IncorrectState

+Notes:

-Notes: - the method is semantically equivalent to
+- the method is semantically equivalent to

 destroying the buffer, and re-creating it with

 the first CONSTRUCTOR with the given size.

 - the notes for the DESTRUCTOR and the first

 CONSTRUCTOR apply.

 - get_data

 Purpose: retrieve the buffer data

+Format:

+get_data

-Format: get_data (out array<byte> data);
+(out array<byte> data);

+Inputs:

+InOuts:

+Outputs: data:

-Outputs: data: buffer data to retrieve
+buffer data to retrieve

+PreCond:

+PostCond: -

+Perms:

+Throws: NotImplemented

+Throws:

+DoesNotExist

-DoesNotExist IncorrectState
+IncorrectState

+Notes:

-Notes: - see notes about memory management
+- see notes about memory management

-if the buffer was created as implementation managed (size = -1), but no I/O operation has yet been successfully performed on the buffer, a 'DoesNotExist' exception is thrown.
+- if the buffer was created as implementation

 '''

+managed (size = -1), but no I/O operation has yet been successfully performed on the buffer, a 'DoesNotExist' exception is thrown.

+'''

 - set_size

 Purpose: set size of buffer

-(in int size = -1);
+(in int

 Format:

 set_size

+size = -1);

 Inputs:

 size:

 value for size

 InOuts:

 Outputs: -

 PreCond: -

 PostCond: - the buffer memory is managed by the

 implementation.

 Perms:

 Throws: NotImplemented

-BadParameter
+Throws: BadParameter

+!

 IncorrectState

 Notes:

 - the method is semantically equivalent to

 destroying the buffer, and re-creating it with

 the second CONSTRUCTOR using the given size.

 - the notes for the DESTRUCTOR and the second

 CONSTRUCTOR apply.

 - get_size

 retrieve the current value for size

 Purpose:

 (out int

 Format:

 get_size

 size);

 Inputs:

 InOuts:

 Outputs: size

 value of size

 PreCond: -

 PostCond: -

 Perms:

 Throws: NotImplemented

-IncorrectState
+Throws: IncorrectState

-Notes:

-- if the buffer was created with negative size
+Notes: - if the buffer was created with negative size

 with the second CONSTRUCTOR, or the size was

 set to a negative value with set_size(), this

 method returns '-1' if the buffer was not yet

 used for an I/O operation.

+- if the buffer was used for a successful I/O

+operation where data have been read into the

+buffer, the call returns the size of the

+memory which has been allocated by the

+implementation during that read operation.

 '''

-- if the buffer was used for a successfull I/O operation where data have been read into the buffer, the call returns the size of the memory which has been allocated by the implementation during that read operation.